-2.7 AERONAUTICAL FIXED SERVICE (AFS)
+2.4 AERONAUTICAL FIXED SERVICE (AFS)

-2.7.1 General

-The aeronautical fixed service shall comprise the following systems and applications that are used for ground-ground (i.e. point-to-point and/or point-to-multipoint) communications in the intonational aeronautical telecommunication on service:
+2.4.1.1 The aeronautical fixed service shall comprise the following systems and applications that are used for ground-ground (i.e. point-to-point and/or point-to-multipoint) communications in the intonational aeronautical telecommunication on service:

-- a) ATS direct speech circuits and networks; - b) meteorological operational circuits, networks and broadcast systems; - c) the aeronautical fixed telecommunications network (AFTN); - d) the common ICAO data interchange network (CIDIN); - e) the air traffic services (ATS) message handling services; and - f) the inter-centre communications (ICC). - Note 1.- Provisions relating to ATS direct speech communications are contained in 2.7.2. - Note 2.- Provisions relating to meteorological operational channels and meteorological operational telecommunication networks are contained in 2.7.3. - Note 3.- The AFTN provides a store-and-forward messaging service for the conveyance of text messages in ITA-2 or IA-5 format, using character-oriented procedures.
-Provisions relating to the AFTN are contained in 2.7.4. - Note 4.- The CIDIN provides a common transport service for the conveyance of binary or text application messages, in support of the AFTN and OPMET applications.
-Procedural provisions relating to the CIDIN are contained in 2.7.5. - Note 5.- The ATS (air traffic services) message handling services (ATSMHS) application allows ATS messages to be exchanged between service users over the aeronautical telecommunication network (ATN) internet communication service (ICS).
-Procedural provisions relating to ATS message handling services are contained in 2.7.6. - Note 6.- The inter-centre communications applications enable the exchange of information between air traffic service units over the aeronautical telecommunication network (AW) internet communication service (ICS), in support of notification, coordination, transfer of control, flight planning airspace management and air traffic flow management Procedural provisions relating to inter-centre communications are contained in 2.7.7. - Note 7.- The aeronautical telecommunication network through its ATSMHS and ICC applications enable the transition of existing AFTN and CIDIN users and systems into the ATN architecture.
+- a) ATS direct speech circuits and networks; - b) meteorological operational circuits, networks and broadcast systems; - c) the aeronautical fixed telecommunications network (AFTN); - d) the common ICAO data interchange network (CIDIN); - e) the air traffic services (ATS) message handling services; and - f) the inter-center communications (ICC). - Note 1.- Provisions relating to ATS direct speech communications are contained in 2.4.2. - Note 2.- Provisions relating to meteorological operational channels and meteorological operational telecommunication networks are contained in 2.4.3 - Note 3.- The AFTN provides a store-and-forward messaging service for the conveyance of text messages in ITA-2 or IA-5 format, using characteroriented procedures.
+Provisions relating to the AFTN are contained in 2.4.4. - Note 4.- The CIDIN provides a common transport service for the conveyance of binary or text application messages, in support of the AFTN and OPMET applications.
+Procedural provisions relating to the CIDIN are contained in 2.4.5. - Note 5.- The ATS (air traffic services) message handling services (ATSMHS) application allows ATS messages to be exchanged between service users over the aeronautical telecommunication network (ATN) internet communication service (ICS).
+Procedural provisions relating to ATS message handling services are contained in 2.4.6. - Note 6.- The inter-center communications applications enable the exchange of information between air traffic service units over the aeronautical telecommunication network (AW) internet communication service (ICS), in support of notification, coordination, transfer of control, flight planning airspace management and air traffic flow management Procedural provisions relating to inter-center communications are contained in 2.4.7. - Note 7.- The aeronautical telecommunication network through its ATSMHS and ICC applications enable the transition of existing AFTN and CIDIN users and systems into the ATN architecture.

-2.7.1.2 Material permitted in AFS messages
+2.4.1.2 Material permitted in AFS messages

-Note.- The provisions contained in 2.7.1.2 do not apply to ATS voice communications.
+Note.- The provisions contained in 2.4.1.2 do not apply to ATS voice communications.

-2.7.1.2.1 The following characters are allowed in text messages:
+2.4.1.2.1 The following characters are allowed in text messages: